 Waiving coverage is an option for eligible employees who have medical insurance coverage through another source and choose to decline coverage from the City of Kettering.
 An employee who waives coverage will receive $3,000 per year (prorated over each bi-weekly pay) in taxable income.
-Participants must submit proof of other coverage for each member of his or her tax family on an annual basis.
+Participants must submit proof of other coverage for each member of their tax family on an annual basis.

-The City partners with EyeMed to offer eligible employees and family members with a quality vision service option.
-EyeMed offers a broad network of both retail and local optometrist options with their Insight Network.
+The City partners with EyeMed to offer eligible employees and family members a quality vision service option.
+EyeMed offers a broad network of both retail and local optometrist options with its Insight Network.

-The City provides Basic Term Life Insurance, as administered by CIGNA, to all full-time employees at no cost.
-The value of this life insurance is equal to base annual salary plus an equal amount for Accidental Death and Dismemberment (AD&D) coverage.
+The City provides Basic Term Life Insurance, as administered by New York Life, to all full-time employees at no cost.
+The value of this life insurance is equal to the base annual salary plus an equal amount for Accidental Death and Dismemberment (AD&D) coverage.

 Flexible Spending Accounts

 The Flexible Spending Account (FSA) Program offers eligible employees an opportunity to pay for qualifying medical and/or dependent care expenses with pre-tax dollars.
 Employees can participate in a Health Care FSA and/or a Dependent Care FSA.
 The City partners with Navia to administer these accounts.